MaximeParsis/SimpleRubyExercises/README.md

+Week 0 at The Hacking Project!
-Little simple exercises to get familiar with Ruby.
+Little exercises to get familiar with Ruby.